-It’s a common misconception that filing for bankruptcy or a consumer proposal will prevent you from getting a mortgage.
-In reality, being proactive about your debt is the best path to future homeownership.
+For many Canadians, buying a home is a major financial goal.
+This goal may seem challenging for various reasons but having filed a consumer proposal or bankruptcy shouldn’t be one.
+It’s a common misconception that filing a bankruptcy or a consumer proposal will prevent you from getting a mortgage and owning a home.
+On the contrary, being proactive about settling your debt is the best path to future homeownership.

-But, don’t bankruptcies and proposals affect your credit?
+But don’t bankruptcies and proposals affect your credit?

-Any formal insolvency filing (e.g. bankruptcy or consumer proposal) will have an effect on one’s credit rating.
-In Ontario for example, where I am a Licensed Insolvency Trustee, credit is affected for the length of the bankruptcy and will show on a credit report for another six to seven years after discharge (only six in some other provinces).
-A consumer proposal will be removed from a credit report three years after the proposal has been fully performed.
+Yes, but only for a while.
+While both processes impact your credit, they provide a light at the end of the tunnel.
+Depending on your province, a bankruptcy will show on a credit report for six to seven years after discharge.
+A consumer proposal will be removed from a credit report three years after you’ve fully performed the proposal.
 So, while there will be an impact on your credit history, it won’t be forever and will at most delay your ability to be approved for a mortgage at a regular interest rate.

 When should you seek professional advice?